ChinZJ/ip/docs/README.md

 ![Botling demo](Ui.png)

-Botling is a task management chatbot that helps you track your todos, deadlines, and events via simple yet effective text commands.
+Botling is a task management chatbot that helps you track your to-dos, deadlines, and events via simple yet effective text commands.
 All your tasks are automatically saved, and even sorted according to priority.

 ## **Table of Contents**